 I represent more drivers than any law firm in California.
 In fact, I don't know of any law firm in America that represents more drivers than we do.
-We specialize in driver cases and cases for mangers/ supervisors of delivery and trucking companies.
+We specialize in driver cases and cases for managers/ supervisors of delivery and trucking companies.

-I saw first hand what it is like to live pay check to paycheck.
+I saw first hand what it is like to live paycheck to paycheck.
 What it’s like to have time shaved off your paycheck.
 What it is like to not be able to pay your electric bill - much less put Christmas presents under the tree - because you weren’t be paid for all the time that you work.

 To try and put your best face on for your wife and kids so they don’t know how bad things really are.

 So when the company rips off your hard earned wages - it hits me hard.
 When I see the executives of these Fortune 500 companies get millions of dollars when they rip off your hard earned wages - I get teed off.

 I know that you lucky to have a job and that when your working for the man - you can’t say anything or you’ll lose your job.